 North Vancouver, British Columbia

-As the name denotes, North Vancouver is just north of Vancouver, B.C.
-But it is a distinct city.
+As the name denotes, North Vancouver is just north of Vancouver but it is a distinct city.
 Go for a hike in the North Shore Mountains and take a cable car ride on Grouse Mountain.

 Take a mildly terrifying stroll along the suspension bridges of Capilano Canyon and Lynn Canyon.